connectomics-vis-survey/connectomics-vis-survey.github.io/README.md

-# A Survey of Visualization and Analysis inHigh-Resolution Connectomics
+# A Survey of Visualization and Analysis in High-Resolution Connectomics

 This is a website for the related survey paper currently under submission to EuroVis 2022.